 3 So, as the Lord had commanded, the Israelites gave the Levites the following towns and pasturelands out of their own inheritance:

 4 The first lot came out for the Kohathites, according to their clans.
 The Levites who were descendants of Aaron the priest were allotted thirteen towns from the tribes of Judah, Simeon and Benjamin.

 5 The rest of Kohath’s descendants were allotted ten towns from the clans of the tribes of Ephraim, Dan and half of Manasseh.

 6 The descendants of Gershon were allotted thirteen towns from the clans of the tribes of Issachar, Asher, Naphtali and the half-tribe of Manasseh in Bashan.

-7 The descendants of Merari, clan by clan, received twelve towns from the tribes of Reuben, Gad and Zebulun.
+7 The descendants of Merari, according to their clans, received twelve towns from the tribes of Reuben, Gad and Zebulun.

 8 So the Israelites allotted to the Levites these towns and their pasturelands, as the Lord had commanded through Moses.

-19 All the towns for the priests, the descendants of Aaron, were thirteen, together with their pasturelands.
+19 The total number of towns for the priests, the descendants of Aaron, came to thirteen, together with their pasturelands.

 20 The rest of the Kohathite clans of the Levites were allotted towns from the tribe of Ephraim: